davecheney/gogo/README.md

 ## usage

 `gogo` is not ready for use, you'd be mad to use it.
-In the case that you _are_ mad, create a project workspace
+In the case that you _are_ mad, create a project workspace and a `.gogo` subdirectory.
+The `.gogo` subdirectory is used by the `gogo` tool to locate the root of your project.

-    mkdir $PROJECT
+    mkdir -p $PROJECT/.gogo

-Inside your `gogo` project, you should arrange your Go source, and its dependencies into the usual `$PACKAGE/src` subfolder.
-You can also use your existing $GOPATH directory as a project location, `gogo` will not overwrite the output of the `go` tool.
+Inside your `gogo` project, you should arrange your Go source, and its dependencies into the usual `$PROJECT/src` subfolder.
+You can also use your existing $GOPATH directory as a project location, just `mkdir -p $GOPATH/.gogo`. `gogo` will not overwrite the output of the `go` tool.

 ### gogo build

 `gogo` can build a package or a command, using the `build` subcommand.
 When commands are built, they are placed in `$PROJECT/bin/$GOOS/$GOARCH/` (this path is subject to change)

-    cd $PROJECT
-    gogo build $SOME_PACKAGE_OR_COMMAND
+    cd $PROJECT   # or a subdirectory of your project gogo build $SOME_PACKAGE_OR_COMMAND    # . is not supported yet

 ### gogo test